Nusantara (term)

 A gilded map in the Hall of Independence, Indonesian National Monument, Jakarta.
-Also included are Sabah, Sarawak, and Labuan (states and a federal territory of Malaysia), Brunei, and East Timor (sovereign countries).
+Also included are Sabah, Sarawak, and Labuan (states and a federal territory of Malaysia), Brunei, and Timor Leste.

-Nusantara is the Indonesian name of Maritime Southeast Asia (or parts of it).
+Nusantara is the Indonesian name of Maritime Southeast Asia (or certain parts of it).
 It is an Old Javanese term that literally means "outer islands".
 In Indonesia, it is generally taken to mean the Indonesian Archipelago.
 Outside of Indonesia, the term has been adopted to refer to the Malay Archipelago.

-The word Nusantara is taken from an oath by Gajah Mada in 1336, as written in the Old Javanese Pararaton.
+The term 'Nusantara' first recorded in the 1177 Saka (1255 AD) Mūla Malurung inscription of the Singhasari Kingdom.
+The word Nusantara is also taken from an oath by Gajah Mada in 1336, as written in the Old Javanese Pararaton.
 Gajah Mada was a powerful military leader and prime minister of Majapahit credited with bringing the empire to its peak of glory.
-Gajah Mada delivered an oath called Sumpah Palapa, in which he vowed not to eat any food containing spices until he had conquered all of Nusantara under the glory of Majapahit.
+Gajah Mada delivered the Palapa oath, in which he vowed not to eat any food containing spices until he had conquered all of Nusantara under the glory of Majapahit.

 The concept of Nusantara as a unified region was not invented by Gajah Mada in 1336.
-The term Nusantara was first used by Kertanegara of Singhasari in Mula Malurung inscription dated 1255.
-Furthermore, in 1275, the term Cakravala Mandala Dvipantara was used by him to describe the aspiration of united Southeast Asian archipelago under Singhasari and marked the beginning of his efforts to achieve it.
+Furthermore, in 1275, the term Cakravala Mandala Dvipantara was used by Kertanegara of Singasari to describe the aspiration of united Southeast Asian archipelago under Kertanegara and marked the beginning of his Pamalayu campaign to achieve it.
 Dvipantara is a Sanskrit word for the "islands in between", making it a synonym to Nusantara as both dvipa and nusa mean "island".
 Kertanegara envisioned the union of Southeast Asian maritime kingdoms and polities under Singhasari as a bulwark against the rise of the expansionist Mongol-led Yuan dynasty of China.

+The term 'Nusantara' also appears in the Sulalatus Salatin manuscript, specifically within the narrative titled Peristiwa Tatal dan Menarah Kepala Budak.

-In a wider sense, Nusantara in modern language usage includes Austronesian-related cultural and linguistic lands, namely, Indonesia, Malaysia, Singapore, Southern Thailand, the Philippines, Brunei, East Timor and Taiwan, while excluding Papua New Guinea.
+In a wider sense, Nusantara in modern language usage includes Austronesian-related cultural and linguistic lands, namely, Indonesia, Malaysia, Singapore, Southern Thailand, the Philippines, Brunei, Timor Leste and Taiwan, while excluding Papua New Guinea.

 Etymology

-The term Nusantara derives from a combined two words of Austronesian and Sanskrit origin, the word nūsa (see also nusa) meaning "island" in Old Javanese, is ultimately derived from the Proto-Malayo-Polynesian word *nusa with the same meaning, and the word antara is a Javanese loanword borrowed from Sanskrit अन्तरा (antarā) meaning "between" or "in the middle", thus creating a compound word of nūsa (“island”) + antara (“interval, interspace; other, another, different”) and together it means " the outer islands" as mentioned in the 14th century Old Javanese manuscript Pararaton and Nagarakretagama.
+The term Nusantara derives from two words of Austronesian and Sanskrit origin, the word nūsa (see also nusa) meaning "island" in Old Javanese, is ultimately derived from the Proto-Malayo-Polynesian word *nusa with the same meaning, and the word antara is a Javanese loanword borrowed from Sanskrit अन्तरा (antarā) meaning "between" or "in the middle", thus creating a compound word of nūsa (“island”) + antara (“interval, interspace; other, another, different”), which together means "the outer islands", as mentioned in the 13th century Old Javanese Mūla Malurung inscription.
+The Pararaton and Negarakertagama manuscripts written in the 14th century also include it.